-The Fed's services help with transactions and their research analyzes consumer issues and trends.
+The Fed's services help with transactions, and their research analyzes consumer issues and trends.
 They even delve into community economic development activities and administer consumer laws and regulations.

 This means they can tweak how much credit is available in the economy and how much credit costs you.

 Banks are most directly affected by the Fed interest rate.
-This is the rate which banks and other institutions that hold money use to lend money to each other.
+This is the rate that banks and other institutions that hold money use to lend money to each other.
 Banks legally have to keep a minimum portion of their customers' money on reserve.

 Why do interest rates change?

 When the target changes—or is projected to change—interest rates paid by borrowers and earned by savers go up or down accordingly.

 For example, with the onset of a recession, the FOMC lowered its target for the federal funds rate close to zero at the end of 2008.
-This was done in hopes of bolstering the economy, making it easier for people to borrow and spend.
+This was done to bolster the economy, making it easier to borrow and spend.

 *For all you history buffs, check out this timeline.